 What is Kratom Tea?

 Kratom comes in three primary strains: red vein, white vein, and green vein, as well as a bonus “hybrid” yellow vein.
 There is a wide range of other strains and variants, such as red Borneo, white Maeng Da, green Hulu Kapuas and yellow Sundanese.
-These strains have slightly different effects and benefits, and each will produce a slightly different tea.
+These strains may have slightly different effects and benefits, and each may produce a slightly different tea.

 The Benefits of Drinking Kratom Tea